Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: Measurement of LsSFR

 \subsection{Measuring the local star formation rate}

-As in \cite{rigault_2013} we will measure the local star formation rate using H$\alpha$ emission obtained using SNIFS.
+As in \cite{rigault_2013} we measure the local star formation rate using H$\alpha$ emission obtained using SNIFS.
 SNIFS is a fully integrated instrument optimized for semi-automated observations of SNe on the structured background typical of galaxies.
 It covers the full optical window at moderate spectral resolution, and has been continuously mounted on the University of Hawaii 2.2~m telescope on Mauna Kea since 2004.
 The integral field spectrograph has a fully filled $6\farcs4 \times 6\farcs4$ spectroscopic field-of-view subdivided into a grid of $15 \times 15$ contiguous square spatial elements (spaxels).
 The dual-channel spectrograph simultaneously covers 3200--5200~\AA{} ($B$-channel) and 5100--10\,000~\AA{} ($R$-channel) with 6.6 and 7.5~\AA{} FWHM resolution, respectively.
 The method of data reduction of the $x,y,\lambda$ data cubes was summarized by \cite{aldering_2006} and updated in Section~2.1 of \cite{scalzo_2010}.
 The flux calibration methodology is described in Section~2.2 of \cite{pereira_2013}, based on the technique for measuring atmospheric extinction developed in \cite{buton_2013}.
 For measurement of the SN spectrophotometry, the host galaxy is subtracted as described in \cite{bongard_2011}.
 SNIFS has a parallel imaging channel equipped with $ugriz$ filters, which has been used to obtain some additional host-galaxy imaging, as described in \cite{childress_2013}.

 The extraction of the host-galaxy local spectra from the SNfactory data follows the recipe provided in \cite{rigault_2013}, summarized here.
 The SNfactory has typically taken $\sim15$ spectra per SN~Ia, including two ``final references'' taken at the SN location long after the SN has faded away.
-Here we will use only the final references to extract the local host spectrum of each SN~Ia.
+Here, we only use the final references to extract the local host spectrum of each SN~Ia.
 In \cite{rigault_2013} we also included data cubes taken when the SN was present but had been subtracted based on 3D PSF modeling \citep{bongard_2011,buton_2013}.
 These additional data do not significantly improve the signal-to-noise ratio of the host-galaxy data since the photon noise from the SN dominates in most cases.
-We consequently set aside those data cubes in order to avoid potential --- though rare --- SN contamination of the host-galaxy measurements.
+We consequently set aside those data cubes in order to avoid potential, though rare, SN contamination of the host-galaxy measurements.